 - ground red pepper to taste

-Add the butternut with a pinch of salt to the skillet and leave it alone for a minute allowing the bottoms to caramelize.
+- Add the butternut with a pinch of salt to the skillet and leave it alone for a minute allowing the bottoms to caramelize.
 Toss and cook again for a minute before tossing.
 Repeat this process for 5 minutes.
-By this time the squash should have some nice color to it.
+By this time the squash should have some nice color to it.200 g raw butternut squash cut into small cubes, pinch of salt

-Add the ham and pumpkin pie spice.
+- Add the ham and pumpkin pie spice.
 Toss together and repeat the same process as above waiting 1 minute before each toss.
-Allowing the ham to carmelize a little as well.
+Allowing the ham to carmelize a little as well.3 oz ham but into small cubes, ½ tsp pumpkin pie spice, ground red pepper to taste

 - I've been buying deli ham when it's on sale and asking them to cut me a thick slice or two just for recipes like this.
 It makes a great egg scramble/ omelet addition as well!